The Ultimate Guide to Universal Studios Florida

 Instead, go right after school starts in September and October, when you’ll catch some amazing Halloween Horror Nights decorations and attractions.
-Or try April and early May before school ends (just avoid Easter weekend!).
-Price varies, but single-park tickets are often cheaper on weekdays than on weekends.
+Or try popping down in April and early May before school ends (just avoid Easter weekend).
+Prices vary, but single-park tickets are often cheaper on weekdays than on weekends.

 Splurge on the Universal Express Pass

-I recommend shelling out some extra bucks for the Universal Express Pass ($69.99 if you want express access just once per ride, $89.99 if you want unlimited express access).
-It allows you to bypass a huge chunk of the regular line on almost any ride (except for Fievel's Playland), saving you a lot of time even during the off-season.
-There have been a few times when I’ve simply walked onto the Hollywood Rip Ride Rockit or Men in Black Alien Attack rides, just because I had the lucky combo of the express pass and the right time of year.
+It’s a good idea to shell out some extra bucks for the Universal Express Pass ($89.99 if you want express access just once per ride, $119.99 if you want unlimited express access).
+It allows you to bypass a huge chunk of the regular line on almost any ride, saving you a lot of time even during the off-season.